New magazine Motherdom launches to provide much-needed support

-Former BBC journalist Anna Ceesay (33) experienced low mood and anxiety that left her unable to cope when she was pregnant with her second child.
+Former BBC journalist Anna Ceesay (33) experienced anxiety and low mood that left her unable to cope when she was pregnant with her second child.
 On Mother’s Day, she is launching Motherdom, a new mental wellbeing magazine for parents of little ones, drawing on her personal experiences and advice from a host of leading experts and other mums.
 She says:

-“It’s clear that a shocking number of mums are struggling with low mood and anxiety.
+“It’s clear that a shocking number of mums are struggling with anxiety and low mood.
 Worse still, many are facing these challenges alone.
 I was eight months pregnant when I started to feel anxious and low.
 I hid it very well from everyone around me.
 I didn’t tell anyone – not even my husband or parents.

 “I called a charity helpline, then saw my GP and was fast-tracked to receive CBT (Cognitive Behavioural Therapy) with a perinatal psychotherapist.
 I was really lucky to get the care I needed.
 I remember how alone and scared I felt.
 As well as seeking professional help, there are things that we, as parents, can do to look after our mental health.
 Sharing how you feel is the first and most important step.
 Asking for help is not a sign of weakness, it’s the strongest thing you can do.
 You are not alone.”